chilijung/react-native-carousel-view/README.md

 # react-native-carousel-view

 react-native carousel, work on both `iOS` and `android`, test on RN >= 0.45 (if this work on earlier version, please open an issue.
-And will be added here)
+And will add here)

 ## Install